MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-v2.md

 **`isFlexConsumption`** - **Is Function App on Flex Consumption Plan**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Set to `true` if function app is on a [Flex Consumption plan](/azure/azure-functions/flex-consumption-plan).
 <!-- :::editable-content-end::: -->
 <br>